arazthexd/molsberry/moddipic/modules/mopac/TO-DO.md

 - [ ] Add optimizer which would inherit from converter, either ligand or protein (needs planning)
 - [ ] Add protein-ligand single point calc (needs PL complex to be defined.
 - [ ] Add protein-ligand optimizer.
+- [ ] At the end, multiple component systems should be considered.